Are you a job hopper? If so, don’t worry.

 That may require you to take a pay cut.
 You may have to move.
 You might need to go back to school.

 Yes, you’re probably going to struggle for a while until you start doing what you love, but in the end, if it makes you happy, you owe it to yourself to try.

 The alternative is to keep taking jobs you hate or that don’t fulfill you, and that’s a waste of time for everyone.

 *Not every ladder climber is climbing their way to the top.
-My definition of ladder climber is someone who is taking steps to get to what’s next in their career.
+My definition of a ladder climber is someone who is taking steps to get to what’s next in their career.
 That could mean taking on more responsibilities or challenging themselves to do something else.
-It doesn’t necessarily mean that their title reflects senior leadership, it just means that they’re progressing in some way.
+It doesn’t necessarily mean that their title reflects senior leadership; it just means that they’re progressing in some way.